opea-project/GenAIInfra/microservices-connector/README.md

 **Deploy GMC NOTE:**

-- Before installting the manifests, please replace your own huggingface tokens
+- Before installting the manifests, replace your own huggingface tokens
-- `MOUNT_DIR` is the `hostPath` to save the models on you cluster hosts, so please make sure it is ready on every node of the k8s nodes and the microservices have enough permission to access it.
+- `MOUNT_DIR` is the `hostPath` to save the models on you cluster hosts, so make sure it is ready on every node of the k8s nodes and the microservices have enough permission to access it.
 - The `SYSTEM_NAMESPACE` should keep the same with the namespace defined in `gmc-manager.yaml` and `gmc-manager-rbac.yaml`
 - The configmap name `gmcyaml` is defined in gmcmanager deployment Spec.
-Please modify accordingly if you want use a different name for the configmap
+Modify accordingly if you want use a different name for the configmap

 ```sh